Z offset: What it is and how to adjust it

 Conclusion

-Finding the ideal Z height for a print can take time, but adjusting Z offset is a relatively simple procedure that users should exploit in order to accommodate new build surfaces and new materials, or when troubleshooting issues with the first layer.
-The easiest way to add a Z offset is to adjust settings within the slicer, but more experienced users may prefer to use G-code commands.
+Z height is a useful parameter for those using automatic bed leveling and those who want to make quick nozzle height adjustments to solve various printing issues.
+Adjusting Z offset is a relatively simple procedure that users can exploit in order to accommodate new build surfaces and materials, or when troubleshooting issues with the first layer.
+The easiest way to add a Z offset is to adjust settings within the slicer or on the printer's LCD control panel, but more experienced users may prefer to use G-code commands.

 References